marcofrontend/marcofrontend/README.md

 ## What is next?
 - I just want to code.
-- If nothing happened I would learn React/Vue JS, but I the right offer came up, I would specialize in any other programming language
+- If nothing happened I would learn React/Vue JS, but I the right offer came up, I would specialize in any other programming language <br>
-- Java, C++, C#, anything really
+Java, C++, C#, anything really

 <br>
 <br>